 Every design decision maps to a specific research finding.
 Expand “Design rationale” on any card to see the reasoning.

 1Visibility of system statusUsers should always know what is happening at a glance.
 The original app required users to interpret kWh figures to understand system health, putting the cognitive work on them.
-The redesign makes system status and financial outcome immediately visible without any interpretation required.
+The concept makes system status and financial outcome immediately visible without any interpretation required.

 Key decisionSavings in euros as the hero metric, not production in kWh.
 Weather context (“Sunny today”) explains why today's numbers look the way they do — removing the anxiety of “is this normal?”